Post

 3. Searching for the flag

-Now we have extracted everything possible, it’s time to find the flag.
+Now we have extracted every possible files, it’s time to find the flag.

 I tried to find the flag with grep but I found nothing: